xx299x/DrissionPagePlus/README.en.md

 ### set_argument()

 Set the properties.
-If the attribute has no value (such as'zh_CN.UTF- 8'), value is passed in bool to indicate switch; otherwise, value is passed in str, and when value is'' or False, delete the attribute item.
+If the attribute has no value (such as'zh_CN.UTF-8' ), value is passed in bool to indicate a switch; otherwise, value is assigned to the attribute.
+When value is'' or False, delete the attribute item.

 Parameter Description:

-- arg:str    - Property name
+- arg: str-attribute name

-- value[bool, str]  -  Attribute value, the attribute with value is passed in the value, and the attribute without value is passed in bool
+- value: [bool, str]-attribute value, the value attribute is passed in the value, and the non-property is passed in bool

+- ini_path: str-ini file path, if it is None, save to the default ini file

 Returns: None